Healthcare Advocate Directives

 The Healthcare Advocate & Directives part of your estate plan allows you to address what you want to happen if you are unable you make your own healthcare decisions.
 It becomes effective when it is determined that you are unable to participate in your medical treatment decisions.
-As a Grand Rapids estate planning lawyer, I can help you design your Healthcare Advocate and Directives for your situation by addressing the following:
+As Grand Rapids estate planning lawyers we do help you design your healthcare advocate and directives for your situation by addressing the following:

 Patient Advocate — you will nominate the person(s) you would like to make medical decisions for you if you are unable to make them.
 This person(s) is called your Patient Advocate.
 He/she must accept this role by signing your Durable Power of Attorney for Healthcare.